AmericoGarciaG/FinBase/README.md

 ## 🗺️ Project Roadmap

-### ✅ Phase 1: Core System (Completed)
+### ✅ Phase 1: Core System & Intelligent Job Management (Completed)
 -   Real-time data ingestion pipeline.
--   Robust, on-demand historical backfilling system.
+-   **Intelligent backfilling system with gap detection and job fragmentation.**
 -   High-performance API with REST and WebSocket support.
--   Interactive charting front-end.
+-   Interactive charting front-end and a separate admin panel.
 -   Fully containerized, one-command deployment.
--   End-to-End testing framework.
+-   End-to-End testing framework with synthetic data generation.

 ### ➡️ Phase 2: Expansion & Hardening (Next Steps)
--   **Add More Data Providers:** Integrate new collectors and backfill providers (e.g., Binance for crypto, other stock exchanges).
+-   **Add More Data Providers:** Integrate new collectors and backfill providers (e.g., for cryptocurrency, other stock exchanges).
 -   **Implement Caching:** Add a Redis layer to the `api-service` for enhanced performance.
 -   **CI/CD Pipeline:** Automate testing and deployment using GitHub Actions.
--   **User Authentication:** Secure the frontend and parts of the API.
+-   **User Authentication:** Secure the frontend and parts of the API for multi-user environments.

 ## 🤝 How to Contribute